The Ultimate Guide to Choosing the Best Dehydrator Wattage for Perfect Food Preservation

 In summary, choosing the right dehydrator wattage is up to you and the amount of food you’ll be dehydrating.
 Higher wattage models like the Magic Mill Commercial Pro at 1000 watts are for bigger batches and faster drying times.
 Lower wattage options like the NutriChef PKFD12 at 360 watts are for smaller quantities or more delicate foods.

 So there you have it, the right dehydrator watts will make your dehydrating life easier.
 Consider your energy usage and typical dehydrating load and you’ll find one that suits you.
-Happy dehydrating!
+If you’re wondering how long dehydrated food will last if vacuum sealed, Happy dehydrating!

 author avatar